 The Democratic Republic of the Congo is one of many countries in central and sub-Saharan Africa to be colonized by French-speaking nations.

-Each of these nations has a unique relationship with the French language and culture, leading to unique French dialects throughout the African continent.
+Each of these nations has a unique relationship with the French language and culture and has suffused the language with aspects of various African languages and cultural influences.

 When you hear “French,” you probably think of a language spoken in France.